Skip to main content

 Literature Review

-A systematic, critical synthesis of existing research on a specific topic, identifying what is known, gaps in knowledge, and evidence for programme design.
+A systematic, critical synthesis of existing research on a specific topic, identifying what is known, gaps in knowledge, and evidence for program design.

 Definition